This post contains affiliate links.

 Tip #3: Cook French Toast Over Low Heat for 15 Minutes Total

-The mistake that is most often made with french toast is not cooking it long enough so that the custard inside is cooked thoroughly.
-We’re going to be working over low heat here, so it is important to let it cook for 7 & 1/2 minutes per side.
+The mistake most often made with brioche french toast, especially when using thicker-cut slices of bread, is not cooking it long enough so that the custard inside is cooked thoroughly.
+We’re going to be working over low heat here, so it is important to let it cook for 7 and 1/2 minutes per side.

 Tip #4: DFWI!

-If you don’t know, DFWI stand for “don’t F with it!”.
-We are often tempted to move things around or press on our french toast, but the best way to cook this is to just let it rock.
-Leave it alone.
+My chef instructor used to yell “DFWI!”, which stands for “don’t F with it!”
+We are often tempted to move things around or press on our brioche french toast, but the best way to cook it is to leave it alone & just let it do its thing.
 I promise it’ll be worth it.

 - Total Time: 20 minutes